How to Keep Your Sanity While Caring For An Aging Parent | Care-Givers Self Care

 As a caregiver, it's important to find ways to stay connected with the people and things you care about.

-It can be easy to feel isolated, especially if you're caring for an aging parent or another loved one.
+But I know it can be so easy to feel isolated, especially if you're caring for an aging parent or another loved one.

 But there are plenty of ways to connect with others, even if you can't physically be with them: Social media, video chats, email, and other online tools make it easy to stay in touch with friends and family members.